Duality (song)

-"Duality" is a song by American heavy metal band Slipknot, released in 2004 as the first single from the band's third studio album Vol. 3: (The Subliminal Verses).
-A music video was made for the song, the music video is listed as Roadrunner Records' greatest video of all-time.
+"Duality" is a song by American heavy metal band Slipknot.
+It was released on May 4, 2004, as the first single from the band's third album, Vol. 3: (The Subliminal Verses).
+A music video was made for the song, which was listed as Roadrunner's greatest video of all time.

 Musical structure

 The album version of "Duality" is four minutes and twelve seconds long, and the radio edited version is three minutes and thirty-three seconds long.
-The song opens with lead vocalist Corey Taylor softly saying "I push my fingers into my...", leading up to lead guitarist Mick Thomson playing a riff accompanied by Craig Jones' keyboards while Taylor finishes the sentence with "...eyes", in a much more intense voice.
-The song is played in Drop B tuning (to which most of Slipknot's songs are tuned) and features a nu metal style.
+The song opens with lead vocalist Corey Taylor softly saying "I push my fingers into my...", leading up to guitarist Mick Thomson playing a riff accompanied by Craig Jones' keyboards while Taylor finishes the sentence with "...eyes", in a much more intense voice.
+The song is played in drop B tuning (to which most of Slipknot's songs are tuned) and features a nu metal style.